FUNDAMENTALS OF GAS TURBINE ENGINES

 Figure 2-2 shows the principle of divergent ducts, where energy is neither being added or taken away, but where the gaseous energy is being converted from velocity to pressure and temperature.
 There is a velocity decrease as air flows from a small inlet to a larger outlet.
 As velocity decreases, impact pressure (Pi) also decreases.
 Since no energy is added or subtracted from the system, total pressure (Pt) for the air remains constant and static pressure (Ps) increases.
 One way of viewing this is that the impact pressure is converted to static pressure; thus, a static pressure rise is seen as air flows through a divergent duct and is compressed.
 A temperature rise is also noticed since compression is a heating process.The convergent duct operates exactly in reverse of the divergent duct.

 Figure 2-3 shows the principle of convergent ducts, where energy is neither being added or taken away, but where the gaseous energy is being converted from pressure and temperature to velocity.
-There is a velocity increase as air flows from a large inlet to smaller outlet.
+There is a velocity increase as air flows from a large inlet to a smaller outlet.
 As velocity increases, impact pressure also increases.
 Since no energy is added or subtracted from the system, total pressure remains constant and static pressure decreases.
 One way of viewing this is that the static pressure is converted to impact pressure; thus, a static pressure decrease is seen as air flows through a convergent duct and goes through expansion.
 A temperature drop is associated with any expansion process.

 NOTE: Even though the static and impact pressures are changing as fluids flow through either convergent or divergent ducts, the total pressure does not change.
 This is true if fluid friction is neglected and energy is not added or taken away from the fluid flow.
 In actuality, there will be a slight decrease in total pressure because of fluid frictional losses.